Canadian Premier League betting 2025

 One club many football fans in Canada will be familiar with is FC Edmonton, who have been around for over 10 years, mainly playing in the North American Soccer League, but dropped out to focus on their revered academy.

-There are currently no odds available for the first season, with no online sportsbooks currently setting prices for the inaugural competition.
+There are currently no odds available for the 2026 CPL season, with these expected to be released closer to the April starting point.

 History of the Canadian Premier League